 Curly: “That’s what you have to find out.”

 Think about your finances.
-What one thing – what single change – would make the biggest difference in your life in 2017?
+What one thing – what single change – would make the biggest difference in your life in the new year?

 It isn’t rocket science

-When it comes right down to it, accomplishing a goal, even a big one, isn’t really that difficult.
+When it comes right down to it, accomplishing a goal, even a big one, isn’t a mysterious process.

-Seth Godin recently revised and repackaged Zig Ziglar’s “legendary” goals program Pick Four.
+A few years back, Seth Godin revised and repackaged Zig Ziglar’s “legendary” goals program, Pick Four.

 It consists of four simple spiral bound books in which you write down all the goals you can think of.
 Then you whittle the list down to just four, preferably with some balance across various aspects of your life – career, family, etc.